Generic selectors

 False Oaths Violate the Third Commandment

 Using the name of God in vain means doing so with any disrespect or for deceptive purposes.
-Someone who swears an oath by the name of God but never intends to fulfill their obligations is taking “the name of the LORD thy God in vain”.
+Someone who swears an oath by the name of God but never intends to fulfill their obligations is taking “the name of the LORD your God in vain”.
 In fact, it blasphemes the name of God (the meaning of profane):

-LEVITICUS 19:12 And ye shall not swear by my name falsely, neither shalt thou profane the name of thy God: I am the LORD.
+LEVITICUS 19:12 ‘And you shall not swear by My name falsely, nor shall you profane the name of your God: I am the LORD.

-IMPORTANT: Falsely swearing an oath is not only a sin of lying and deceit but it is also a violation of the Third Commandment.
+IMPORTANT: Falsely swearing an oath is not only a sin of lying and deceit but is also a violation of the Third Commandment.

 CHAPTER 2